reactjs/rfcs/text/0000-ref-forwarding.md

 }
 ```

 3. [Automatically forward refs for stateless functions components](https://github.com/facebook/react/issues/4213#issuecomment-115051991).
 (React currently warns if you try attaching a `ref` to a functional component, since there is no backing instance to reference.)
-This appraoch would not enable class components to forward refs, and so would not be sufficient, since wrapper components often require class lifecycles.
+This approach would not enable class components to forward refs, and so would not be sufficient, since wrapper components often require class lifecycles.
 It would also have the same child-depth limitations as the above option.

 # Adoption strategy